Financial Stability and Efficiency

 Revise the Debt Management Policy to include provisions for the Sewer Fund no later than the first quarter of 2024.

-Ensure the City’s debt load stays within the policy established by the CC for the General, Solid Waste, Water and Sewer Funds
+Ensure the City’s debt load stays within the policy established by the City Council for the General, Solid Waste, Water and Sewer Funds

 3.2 Maintain a long term strategy to mitigate tax rate and user fee spikes.